LFYSec/lfysec.github.io/_pages/about.md

 Hello, I'm Fengyu Liu, a Ph.D. student in the System and Software Security Laboratory at Fudan University, advised by Prof. [Yuan Zhang](https://yuanxzhang.github.io/) and Prof. [Min Yang](https://scholar.google.com/citations?user=UnKf9FIAAAAJ&hl=en).
 I am also the captain of Whitzard, a great CTF team at Fudan University.

 My research interests includes **web security** and **LLM-based agent security**.
-To date, I have published 8 papers at top-tier international security conferences, including IEEE S&P, ACM CCS, and USENIX Security, with one receiving the Distinguished Paper Award at S&P'25.
+To date, I have published several papers at top-tier international security conferences, including IEEE S&P, ACM CCS, USENIX Security, TIFS, and TSE, with one receiving the Distinguished Paper Award at S&P'25.
 Moreover, my research has been adopted by leading companies such as **Alibaba, ByteDance, and Huawei**, and acknowledged in security advisories by major tech companies including Apple, Microsoft, and Intel.

 # 🔥 News
+- [*2025.09*] &nbsp;🎉 One paper accepted by **TIFS 2025**!
+- [*2025.09*] &nbsp;🎉 One paper accepted by **TSE 2025**!
 - [*2025.08*] &nbsp;🎉 One paper accepted by **CCS 2025**!
 - [*2025.08*] &nbsp;🎉 One paper received <span style="color:#B00C00">**Honerable Mention Award**</span> at USENIX Security 2025!
 - [*2025.06*] &nbsp;🎉 Three papers accepted by **USENIX Security 2025**!